GabrieleRisso/aiyu/README.md

 With some algebra we can cover most of those.

-## What is it:
+## What is **aiyu**:

-This repository aims to fill the momentary void of usable interconnect products in the AI sphere by providing a set of powerful functions and resources for creating interconnected, AI-powered products.
+This repository aims to fill the momentary void of viable interconnect products in the AI sphere by providing a set of powerful functions and resources for creating interconnected, AI-powered products.
-There is currently a lack of cohesive integrated systems that allow these technologies to work together seamlessly.
-That's why **aiyu** comes in.
+There is currently a lack of cohesive integrated systems that allow these technologies to work together seamlessly.  **aiyu**.

 Shell pipelines are an essential piece of interconnected products in the AI sphere due to their simplicity, power, and hopefully well-documented nature.
 Aiyu pipelines allow for quick and easy processing of data, enabling AI systems to ingest, manipulate, and transform large amounts of data in real-time.